MileHacker Logo

 A Quick Look at Aalborg Today

 Aalborg today is a dynamic urban center, seamlessly blending its historical depth with modern amenities and a forward-looking perspective.
-It ranks as Denmark's fourth-largest city, with an estimated urban area population of approximately 120,000 as of 2024.
+It ranks as Denmark's fourth-largest city, with an estimated urban area population of about 120,000 as of 2024.

 Population